 Manipulation – MAN

 Manipulation of the SYSPRO data is a constant requirement.
-Specific SYSPRO master files are periodically required to be re-structured due to aspects such as business growth and new strategies.
+Specific SYSPRO master fields are periodically required to be re-structured due to aspects such as business growth and new strategies.
 These procedures will update the associated master files along with any occurrence of that master field throughout the transaction and history tables.
 This conversion process is based on a user defined cross reference which may be imported from “comma separated files” created using tools such as Microsoft® Excel®.
 Where necessary, these conversion procedures will merge data where many-to-one relationships exist.
+Updating of the master fields descriptions throughout SYSPRO is accommodated by this process.
 The following conversion procedures have been included in the MAN product at this stage:

 · General Ledger code – GLAM